jonshuster/project40/README.md

 Lightweight backend to store RSVP data developed and hosted in Google App Scripts.
 A fairly simple and free way to POST and GET data into a spreadsheet datastore.
 Only downside was that CORS did not seem particularly configurable, therefore I'm POSTing the form data as 'application/x-www-form-urlencoded' rather than 'application/json' which doesn't trigger a cors preflight check; a bit of a hack but I'm still sending plain text json to ease the encoding/decoding.

 Front end is styled with a Solid State theme by [HTML5 UP](html5up.net), which I've integrated using it's existing CSS and existing JS function to handle the scrolling/menu.
 Upon further research I did find a react componentised version of theme, however it was a bit too late as I'd already integrated, shout out to [filoxo](https://github.com/filoxo/solid-state-react) and their repo for this should you wish to use it.
-The main hack to get the existing template's js working as is, was defining a Type Script interface for the 'main' method and calling it from a useEffect hook, such that it executed after the DOM was rendered and the TS compliler/linter was happy.
+The main hack to get the existing template's js working as is, was defining a TypeScript interface for the 'main' method and calling it from a useEffect hook, such that it executed after the DOM was rendered and the TS compliler/linter was happy.
 Unrelated to the template, an honorary credit to [rafgraph's Single Page App hack](https://github.com/rafgraph/spa-github-pages) for React Routers for sites hosted on GitHub Pages.

 ## Project Structure
 - `gas-src/` - Google App Scripts Source, used for the server side elements, namely RSVP Service